 With the latest attack, that toll has now risen to 103.
 A Canadian diplomat has also been killed.

 Saturday's deaths occurred near the location of the Dec.
 5 attack, on the border between the Arghandab and Zhari districts, and near the village of Senjaray.

-"It's the same type of attack, an IED, in almost exactly the same place," Globe and Mail reporter Graeme Smith told CTV Newsnet on the phone from Kandahar.
+"It's the same type of attack, an IED, in almost exactly the same place," Globe and Mail reporter Graeme Smith told CTV Newsnet on